 Note: The Forecast field will be displayed only for the cards that are added to the Board after this setting is enabled.

-- Go to the Board for which you have enabled this setting, and add a card of the card type which is eligible for the Forecast setting.
+- Go to the Board for which you have enabled this setting, and add a card of the card type that is eligible for the Forecast setting.

 - View the Forecast Date on the Card layout view or Edit view.

-In this method, SwiftKanban lets you define custom criteria based on a combination of card attributes (like Card Type, Category, Class of Service, and others) and value-streams.
+In this method, SwiftKanban lets you define custom criteria based on a combination of card attributes (like Card Type, Category, Class of Service, and others) and value streams.
 Unlike the Basic method, you can go granular in the Advanced method and create criteria based on the combination of different row and column values as shown in a Pivot table.
-You can have multiple combinations of card attributes in one criteria and can also create multiple of them.
+You can have multiple combinations of card attributes in one criterion and can also create multiple of them.

 Let us understand this method with an example.
-We have a Kanban Board where we manage and track cards like User Story, Defects and Customer Defects, and others.
-This Board has multiple value-streams or swim lanes.
-We would like to know, given the 80% confidence rate, how long a Defect or Customer Defect card with Critical and High priority will take to complete whenever they are added into the Product A Kanban Board swim lane.
+We have a Kanban Board where we manage and track cards like User Stories, Defects, Customer Defects, and others.
+This Board has multiple value streams or swim lanes.
+We would like to know, given the 80% confidence rate, how long a Defect or Customer Defect card with Critical and High priority will take to complete whenever they are added to the Product A Kanban Board swim lane.

 Note: One must have Admin or Manager access on the Board to view the Board Settings icon and navigate to the Board Settings page.